Training speedups via batching for geometric learning: an analysis of static and dynamic algorithms: Test setup and compute hardware

 As mentioned, the benefit of dynamic batching and static-constant batching is that the memory allocated to a batch of graphs is always the same for each batch.
 This allows the user to compile the update functions only once and optimize the compiled binary to run on GPU.
 Note that with static-64 and static-$2^N$ batching, the update function can also be compiled, but needs to be recompiled for different multiples of 64 / powers of two (the static-constant algorithm does not have this problem).
 We time the training of models for different batching algorithms.

 \textbf{Batching and weight update timing experimental setup.} We perform timing experiments on both algorithms for four batch sizes (16, 32, 64, 128) using both datasets and the three models for two million training steps.
 This number of training steps was chosen since it resulted in converged models ~\cite{bechtel2023band}.
 Experiments with fewer steps are run and the results can be found in the Appendix.
 We run each combination of batch size, algorithm, model, and dataset ten times to limit noise effects from the hardware in the profiling results.
-Each experiment reports the mean batching time, mean gradient update step time (update time), and the sum of the two (combined time).
+Each experiment reports the mean batching time, mean gradient-update step time (update time), and the sum of the two (combined time).

 \textbf{Hardware used.} We run experiments on a cluster that comprises two Intel Xeon IceLake Platinum 8360Y CPUs and 4 NVIDIA A100 GPUs connected via NVLINK.
-We ran experiments with using a single CPU core and single GPU.
-This is done so that we can understand the algorithms performance in a controlled setting.
-Results from running only on CPU and multi-GPU setups are described in the appendix.
+We ran two sets of experiments, one using a single CPU, and the other using a single CPU and a single GPU.
+This design choice allows us to isolate the algorithmic overhead of the batching strategies from hardware-specific confounding variables, such as interconnect latency and multi-device synchronization costs.
+More discussion on porting this algorithms to a multi-GPU setup is found in the Appendix~\ref{sec:multi_gpu}.